NeNe Leakes ‘Done It Again,’ Will Headline New Pop TV Series, ‘Ride Or Die’

 “I Was really trying to move in silence on this because i know the people that try to stop my greatness is watching me but i see it has hit the press #butGod #positivevibesonly”

-The Real Housewives of Atlanta troublemaker scored one of the new program’s lead roles, Glo, a chef and lifestyle guru who is also a true-crime fan, according to The Hollywood Reporter.
+The Real Housewives of Atlanta troublemaker scored one of the new program’s lead roles, Glo, a chef and lifestyle guru who is also a true-crime fan, according to the Hollywood Reporter.

 Leakes will be assisting actress Marley Shelton’s Shauna, an ex-socialite who has become a spin instructor, as she investigates the murder of one of her favorite students.